 Civil Liberty Law

 Defending important personal freedoms protected by the Bills of Rights is a core principle of our firm.
-That’s why challenging civil liberty and pro bono work is a key part of our practice.
+That’s why challenging constitutional, civil liberty and pro bono work is a key part of our practice.

 Free Exercise Cases